vippsas/vipps-psp-api/vipps-psp-api.md

-Note: Error 93 is for when the [`POST:makePayment`](https://vippsas.github.io/vipps-psp-api/#/Endpoints_required_by_Vipps_from_the_PSP/makePaymentSwaggerUsingPOST) request from Vipps contains the statuses CANCEL or TIMEOUT. `CANCEL` is when the user cancels in the Vipps app, and `TIMEOUT` is when the user does not act on the payment.
+Note: Error 93 is for when the [`POST:makePayment`](https://vippsas.github.io/vipps-psp-api/#/Endpoints_required_by_Vipps_from_the_PSP/makePaymentSwaggerUsingPOST) request from Vipps contains the status `CANCEL` or `TIMEOUT`. `CANCEL` is when the user cancels in the Vipps app, and `TIMEOUT` is when the user does not act on the payment.

 ### Status Updates